soham-kar/deepseek/README.md

 ---

 ## 🔗 Kaggle Notebook Version
-You can view and run this project directly on [Kaggle](https://www.kaggle.com/code/sohamkar529/deepseek2c7cb42855)
+You can view and run this project directly on [Google Colab](https://colab.research.google.com/drive/1FDEoJWDB8GFt2iZjao-MWTTvaKxVUnvW)

 ---